OperationalizingAI/Hackathon-2-22-24/README.md

 - Run your code.

 ### 7) Optional Labs
 We created a number of lab exerciese based on the work of Sujee Maniyam.
-He did an amazong job researching and putting togeher a number of examples.
-However, they are all deisgned to run locally on your machhine.
+He did an amazing job researching and putting together a number of examples.
+However, they are all designed to run locally on your machine.
 We have created a number of his labs in this repository under the directory "labs/" that work with Google Colab and Amazon's Sagemaker.
 You can find his orignal work here:

 [https://github.com/sujee/mongodb-atlas-vector-search](https://github.com/sujee/mongodb-atlas-vector-search)]

-There also some great examples in Prakul Argarwal's (from MongoDB) reposotory here:
+There also some great examples in Prakul Argarwal's (from MongoDB) repository here:

 [https://github.com/prakul/MongoDB-AI-Resources](https://github.com/prakul/MongoDB-AI-Resources)